postmanlabs/labs-docs/src/pages/docs/postman-cli/postman-cli-options.md

 ### postman api lint

-This command runs validation checks for governance and security rules against the api definition provided in the Postman config file, a local file, or a UUID.
+This command runs validation checks for governance and security rules against the API definition provided in the Postman config file, a local file, or a UUID.
 You can only lint single-file definitions. `api lint` shows a warning if unable to find the API ID to send data back to Postman.

 > This command supports APIs that are stored on Postman and aren't linked to Git.